marcojonker/data-elevator-sqlite3/README.md

-# DATA ELEVATOR sqllite #
+# DATA ELEVATOR SQLITE3 #

-The data elevator sqllite is an easy to use and very flexible utility for migrating data sources based on the NPM module [data elevator](Link URL).
-The only difference is that data elevator sqllite stores its current migration level in a sqllite database.
+The data elevator sqlite3 is an easy to use and very flexible utility for migrating data sources based on the NPM module [data elevator](Link URL).
+The only difference is that data elevator sqlite3 stores its current migration level in a sqlite3 database.

 Storing the current migration level in a database brings advantages when a project shares its data source with multiple running instances of a project.
 For example when multiple developers working with one database or the project runs on multiple servers.